rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 The Intel® SecL-DC SGX Caching Service (SCS) requires a

 Postgresql 11 database.
-A script (install_pgscsdb.sh) is provided with the SCS
+A set of scripts (install_pg.sh and create_db.sh) is provided with the SCS

 that will automatically add the Postgresql repositories and install/configure a